vontell/EasyAPI/README.md

 ```

 ---
-### Examples
+###Examples

 #### MapQuest Direction API
-The MapQuest Direction implementation of EasyAPI allows easy creation of an object that can gather trip information from set trip points and options.
+The MapQuest Direction implementation of EasyAPI allows easy creation of an object that can gather trip information from set trip points and options. (*See original documentation at https://developer.mapquest.com/products/directions/*)

 1) First, simply create an OpenDirection object from your MapQuest AppKey
 ```Java